South Korea’s COVID-19 Response from the District Health Authority Perspective

 Kunhee Park

-Kunhee Park is the Director General of the Sangnoksu District Health Office in Ansan City.
-He had worked at WHO's Western Pacific Regional Office as an acting team coordinator, medical officer, and technical officer in the area of health systems, maternal and child health, and country support from 2009 to 2017.
+Kunhee Park is Director General of Pyeongchang County Health and Medical Center in the Republic of Korea.
+He had worked as a Director of Gyeong-gi province Infectious Diseases Control Center from Aug 2021 to Jan 2023 during COVID-19 pandemic, and had worked at WHO WPRO (Western Pacific Regional Office) as an acting team coordinator, medical officer and technical officer in the area of health system, maternal and child health and country support from 2009 to 2017.
 He is a medical doctor and holds a Ph.D. in public health (health policy and management) from Seoul National University.

 Ten Decisive Scenes in the COVID-19 Response